-Not long after I joined Cognitive Law our marketing executive, Amy Pulling, asked me to consider writing an article explaining why I joined.
+Not long after I joined Cognitive Law our marketing manager, Amy Pulling, asked me to consider writing an article explaining why I joined.
 At the point I thought I’d give it a few more weeks before allowing myself the time to write such an article.
 When Amy gave me a gentle nudge again last week I realised that I’ve now been a consultant solicitor for nearly 3 months and that the time has flown by – it was time for me to sit down and try to explain why after twenty years in the legal profession I abandoned the traditional law firm model and the safety of a salary.

 I think that like many other solicitors of a similar post qualification experience to myself (to my horror I realised I’m now twenty years qualified!) there comes a point where you think actually if it were up to me I would do it this way rather than that way, whether that is at a department meeting or a staff conference.